JohnWiliam/YouTube-Enhancer/README.md

 ### ✨ Main Features

-1. **⚡ Smart CPU Tamer**
+1. **⚡ Smart CPU Tamer (v2.2)**
-   - Reduces script activity when the tab is hidden.
+   - Reduces script activity when the tab is hidden to lower CPU usage, heat, and battery drain.
-   - Helps lower CPU usage, heat, and battery drain.
+   - *New in 2.1.0:* Includes a 30-second Grace Period and intelligent Soft Throttling, ensuring background media playback and subtitles remain smooth without UI freezes.

 2. **🎨 Grid Layout Control**
    - Choose how many videos appear per row (**3 to 8**).